-- Students should consult their transfer institution or the STARS templates at www.coastalalabama.edu.
-See an academic adviser for assistance. - Students desiring to enter an associate degree health program often apply to the program after completion of the second semester in the Health Sciences Degree.
+- Students should consult their transfer institution or the STARS templates.
+See an academic advisor for assistance. - Students desiring to enter an associate degree health program often apply to the program after completion of the second semester in the Health Sciences Degree.

 Dental Assisting, Paramedic, Associate Degree Nursing, Surgical Technology, and Veterinary Technology are health program offerings.
 Please, check the degree plan for program of choice for more information.